AmeenCodes01/goose-ai-buddy/plan.md

 create a subagent that will always be listening to user input

 created a subagent which is now testing & fixing the whole conversation with goose aspect. all building blocks are in place.

+Create two subagents that run in parallel.
+Keep the implementation minimal and simple.

+Subagent 1:
+- Every day, check if a Goose session exists for today in a txt file.
+- If not, create a new Goose session and save the session ID with today’s date.
+- If yes, reuse the existing session.
+- Reference: goose_interaction.py

+Subagent 2:
+- Improve the voice-based accountability loop.
+- Only ask the user to repeat if they actually said something.
+- Extend the listening timeout so it doesn’t cut off mid-sentence.
+- Reference: start_accountability_conversation and voice_interaction.py

+I’ll handle testing and feedback.
+Just write the code.

+before executing, tell on how you plan to do this both

+( it executed in main chat,smh)

 # lock in MVP
 1- Browser extension with goose intervening
 2- Scheduler